Last modified: September 20, 2024

 Stability, in the context of sorting, refers to preserving the relative order of equal items in the sorted output.
 In simple terms, when two items have equal keys:

-For example, consider a sequence of colored balls, each with a number.
-If we sort them based on their number using a stable sorting method, two balls with the same number will retain their original order in terms of color.
+When we sort these pairs alphabetically by character using a stable sorting method, pairs with the same character retain their original order in terms of indices.

 This characteristic is particularly valuable in scenarios where we might perform multiple rounds of sorting based on different criteria.